Personal Empowerment Program at Hamilton Crossing

 Bryant Community Center

 Brown Chapel AME Church

 New Hope Outreach Clinic

-PATH is an acronym for Personal Action Toward Health, and is a Chronic Disease Self-Management workshop, endorsed by Michigan Department of Community Health.
+Personal Action Toward Health (PATH) is a Chronic Disease Self-Management workshop, endorsed by Michigan Department of Community Health.
 The program is to teach chronic disease patients and/or their caretakers how to take care of and control their chronic diseases.
-The workshop meets 2½ hours every week for 6 weeks.
+The workshop meets 2 ½ hours every week for 6 weeks.
 It is an action oriented program, each participant is expected to commit an action to help control their disease every week.
 In 6 weeks, they can build up actions to keep their chronic disease under better control.
 The curriculum is developed by Stanford University Patient Educational Department and is a proven evidence-based program.

 CBG (Capacity Building Grant) Project

 The Capacity Building Grant, from Michigan Department of Community Health (MDCH), was developed to offer help to Asian American communities in improving health and reducing health disparities, particularly social barriers.